 My plans are shattered, so are the desires of my heart.
 Job 17:11

 But this time was different.
 Rather than blaming God, I clung to Him.
-Instead of running into the world’s answer, I ran into His arms and there I found something I never knew.
+Instead of running into the world’s answer, I ran into His arms and there I found something I had never known.

-It was here in the bottom of the deepest valley, that I met Jesus.
+It was there, in the bottom of the deepest valley, that I met Jesus.
 I know I told you that I had known Him since I was a little girl.
 But I didn’t KNOW him.
-I knew OF Him.
+I only knew OF Him.

 Because I’ve ALWAYS been enough.
-Maybe not enough for a certain person, but I am more than enough to the only one who matters.
+Maybe not enough for a certain person, but I am more than enough to the only One who matters.
 And the secret to being enough lies in knowing that He is enough for me.
-No one else can ever fill that empty place and I just about died trying.
+No one else can ever fill that empty place I just about died trying to fill.